ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Exploiting WebView Vulnerabilities: Bypassing SOP to Access Internal App Files - <a href="https://medium.com/@k3r0/exploiting-webview-vulnerabilities-bypassing-sop-to-access-internal-app-files-2d95529c0293" target="_blank" rel="noopener noreferrer">link</a></h3>
+Remember vs. rememberSaveable in Jetpack Compose: Key Differences for State Preservation - <a href="https://medium.com/@ramadan123sayed/remember-vs-remembersaveable-in-jetpack-compose-key-differences-for-state-preservation-37fdac7a97ef" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kyrillos nady`**
+✍️ **posted by `Ramadan Sayed`**

-<blockquote>Have you ever imagined being able to steal internal files from an Android application, such as .db files or other sensitive data?
-In this…</blockquote>
+<blockquote>When building apps with Jetpack Compose, keeping track of your app’s state is important.
+Two tools help you do this: remember and…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>